jcoliz/LogoSlideMaker/LogoSlideMaker.Lib/README.md

+﻿# Logo Slide Maker: Layout & rendering engine

+This project encapsulates the platform-independent layout and rendering logic.

-﻿# Rendering Pipeline
+## Pipeline

-These are the stages from load to render:
+Stages from load to render:

 1. CONFIGURE.
 In this stage, a `Definition` is built.
 Typically, we deserialize this from a TOML file, but this is not required.
 1. LOAD/MEASURE.
 Here, we load all the logo files specified in the definition, and measure them.
 This phase is coupled to the renderer which will ultimately render them.